-Hike up to a banyan tree canopy, be wowed by a waterfall and explore epiphyte caverns at the new Ann Goldstein Children's Rainforest Garden.
-Tip: If your child is 6 or younger, join the Little Sprouts' Club—an educational drop-in program on the first Tuesday, Wednesday and Saturday mornings of the month from September to May.
+Hike up to a banyan tree canopy, be wowed by a waterfall and explore epiphyte caverns at the Ann Goldstein Children's Rainforest Garden.
+Tip: If your child is 5 or younger, join the Little Sprouts' Club—an educational drop-in program on the first Tuesday, Wednesday and Saturday mornings of the month from October through May.

 Crowley Museum and Nature Center

 The 3/8-mile Children's Discovery Path has five interactive stations for kids to stop and learn about indigenous animals, insects and birds.
 Test your zoological knowledge of bats, gopher tortoises, Florida panthers and spiders.
 Tip: Request an educational tour guide to discuss the native flora and fauna along the path.

 Kids Comedy Lab at Florida Studio Theatre

 This improv and music extravaganza is completely made up on the spot every week based on audience suggestion and your participation.
 The cast of FST Improv will perform scenes, make-up songs and tell stories that are appropriate for all ages.
 No two shows are alike, and those who want to jump on stage will have the chance to interact.
 Ideal for family outings, birthday parties, and school field trips.

 In the wildlife refuge at this Bradenton farm, a plethora of birds, animals and reptiles are rehabilitated before being released back into nature.
 Meet the inhabitants, and then feed the koi in the farm's garden pond, take a tram tour of the orchards, and scoop up an orange-vanilla ice cream cone.
 Tip: Check out their events calendar online for news about Mixon's various family-friendly festivals and Concerts in the Grove.